lppier/Convolutional_Neural_Networks/README.md

 invariance (image shift).

-**High Accuracy CNN Minst - high_accuracy_cnn_minst.py**
+# High Accuracy CNN Minst

+**high_accuracy_cnn_minst.py**

 CNN using the classic Minst dataset - this gives high accuracy of above 99%.
-A demonstration of the tensorflow pipeline.
+A demonstration of the
+how to use the tensorflow pipeline.

+# Using Tensorboard

+**minst_cnn_with_tensorboard.py**

+This is the previous minst file with parameters added to generate the graph for Tensorboard.
+To visualize, run tensorboard :

+Run in Firefox :

+`tensorboard --logdir=/tmp/data/logs`

+Firefox is recommended as the node connections don't seem to appear in the latest versions of Chrome.